hsinyenwu/BMB_faculty_publications/README.md

 Please know that this code is not perfect, and you still have to do something manually.
 For example, some names have special coding e.g. Farr&#xe9 or Ru&#xdf.
 Also, some journal use all capital letters for artical names.
 Please fix those before publishing the resarch results.

 The [faculty list](https://github.com/hsinyenwu/BMB_faculty_publications/blob/main/faculty%20list_2022.12_AI.xlsx) is scraped from BMB regular faculty website with ChatGPT.
+Please update the list throughout time.

 ### Code
 First load the library and the faculty names: